bylinina/ling_course/course_notes/weeks23.md

 :align: center
 ```

-As a final bit of writing-related content today, I want to note that writing systems can also differ in the direction of writing.
-Here are the main options and their geographic distribution:
+Finally, a parameter that is orthogonal to the size of the unit that that writing system is based on (word, syllable, individual sound) is the **direction** of writing.
+Most European languages write from left to right and top-to-bottom.
+But this is not the only option, and this is good to keep in mind!

 ```{margin}
 [Source](https://vividmaps.com/writing-directions-of-the-world/)